A gallery model for affine flag varieties via chimney retractions: A recursive description of shadows

 Note that by definition $f^{\L}_H$ preserves the initial simplex of $\gamma$.

 \begin{remark} The operators $e^{\L}_H$ and $f_H^{\L}$ are inspired by the root operators defined in~\cite{GaussentLittelmann}, and this motivates our notation.
-However, we allow folds in non-simple hyperplanes, and $e^{\L}_H$ and $f_H^{\L}$ may reflect more than one subgallery of $\gamma$ (in the case that ${\L}$ is an $H$-outcrop or $H$-ingrowth). \end{remark}
+However, we allow folds in hyperplanes orthogonal to non-simple root directions, and $e^{\L}_H$ and $f_H^{\L}$ may reflect more than one subgallery of $\gamma$ (in the case that ${\L}$ is an $H$-outcrop or $H$-ingrowth). \end{remark}

 \begin{remark} Given a gallery $\gamma$, the galleries $e_H^{\L}(\gamma)$ and $f_H^{\L}(\gamma)$ have the same type as $\gamma$.
 This is because both $e_H^{\L}$ and $f_H^{\L}$ fix the initial simplex of $\gamma$, and the reflection $r_H$ is type-preserving. \end{remark}